barde/argusai/hosting-alternatives.md

 4. **Simplicity**: Minimal operational overhead
 5. **Native Queuing**: Cloudflare Queues integrate seamlessly

 For teams with specific requirements or existing infrastructure, the alternatives listed above remain viable options.
-The modular architecture of ArgoAI allows for relatively easy migration between platforms if needed.
+The modular architecture of ArgusAI allows for relatively easy migration between platforms if needed.